orbitalmartian8/orbitalblog/content/blog/coprexplained/coprexplained.md

 ---
 title: Fedora's Amazing Solution To The AUR
-description: This is a post talking about my experiences with my iPad.
+description: This is a post talking about the great solution for the AUR made by Fedora.
-date: 2023-07-30
+date: 2023-07-31
 tags:
   - Technology
   - Fedora